Hull University Union: The Athletic Union (A.U.)

 The Athletic Union is a large part of HUSU, which has roughly 50 sports clubs to which students can add by creating their own.
 It has its own executive committee, the president of which is also a President in the Union as the VP Sports & Leisure, and several of the teams compete in the National BUCS (formally BUSA) leagues.
-HUSU is one of the few unions in the country to provide the sport - it is common for universities to offer it instead.
+HUSU is one of the few unions in the country to provide the sport – it is common for universities to offer it instead.
 There are recently created 3G football pitches, astroturf (known as Fort Inglemire) for hockey, two large sports halls, six squash courts which have been renovated in 2013 as it hosts an international tournament later in 2013 and a state of the art Sports Science facility.
 There is also a gym which has received heavy investment over the years and can cater for all students' needs.

-Tom Ward death and controversies around HUSU "Socials"

-In 2015, a ban on the practice of "circling" was introduced by HUSU.
-This followed a number of incidents in which students were left traumatised by the behaviour of sports team committee members that were facilitating these practices.